“Meditation is paying sustained, unmixed attention to one thing at a time.”

 Life is Hard.
 Do What Works for You.

 It’s okay to pray if you’ve been praying a long time, maybe all your life, and it comforts you.
 We all should do what we can do get through our difficult days.
-But people who are starting to travel our path of Continuing Creation, should try to transition to Spiritual Meditations instead of prayers.
+But people who are starting to travel our Path of Continuing Creation, should try to transition to Wholistic Meditations instead of prayers.

 As we say elsewhere in the Book of Continuing Creation, if you are still intellectually and emotionally attached to a traditional religion, you are certainly free to stay there.
 Life is difficult, and if you have something that works well for you, by all means stay with that.
 We are all trying to do the best we can.

-But if you are exploring for a new spiritual path, consider ours: Continuing Creation: A Spiritual Path Based on Nature, Reason and Science.
+But if you are exploring for a new spiritual path, consider ours: Continuing Creation: Finding Meaning & Purpose in Nature, Reason, and Science.

 - (Lawrence LeShan, How to Meditate: A Guide to Self-Discovery, 1974, Little, Brown and Company, p.
 126.